-For more information about SSL configuration, visit our HTTPS using self-signed certificate in Spring Boot article.
+For more information about SSL configuration, visit our HTTPS using a self-signed certificate in the Spring Boot article.

 2.5.
 Tomcat Server Access Logs

-Tomcat access logs are very useful when trying to measure page hit counts, user session activity, and so on.
+Tomcat access logs are beneficial when measuring page hit counts, user session activity, and so on.

 To enable access logs, simply set: